On the Whitehead theorem for nilpotent motivic spaces: Introduction

 Suppose $f: \mathscr{X} \to \mathscr{Y}$ is a morphism in $\Shv_{\Nis}(\Sm_k)$.
 We shall say that \emph{$f$ has $n$-connected fibers} if $\mathscr X$ is $n$-connected as an object of $\Shv_\Nis(\Sm_k)_{/\mathscr Y}$.
 For example, if $\mathscr Y$ is connected, this is the same as requiring that $\fib(f) \in \Shv_\Nis(\Sm_k)$ be $n$-connected. \tom{I removed all references to $n$-connected maps (I hope...)}

-We close the introduction with a word of warning.
+This paper may be viewed as a prequel to \cite{ABHFreudenthal} and the results established here will be used there.
 As is perhaps clear from the discussion above, and in contrast to \cite{AFHLocalization}, this paper is written using the language of $\infty$-categories.
-As such, terms like limit and colimit or fiber and cofiber will always be used in the $\infty$-categorical sense {\em in contrast} to their usage in \cite{AFHLocalization}.
-The notation and terminology here will be consistent with \cite{ABHFreudenthal}.
+As such, terms like limit and colimit or fiber and cofiber will be used in the $\infty$-categorical sense {\em in contrast} to their usage in \cite{AFHLocalization}.
+The notation and terminology here are chosen to be consistent with \cite{ABHFreudenthal}.

+\begin{remintro} A previous version of this paper relied on \cite[Theorem 1.4]{HogadiChoudhury} asserting that a quotient of a strongly $\aone$-invariant sheaf of groups is $\aone$-invariant if and only if it is strongly $\aone$-invariant.
+However, at the moment, the proof of \cite[Lemma 2.9]{HogadiChoudhury} contains a gap, which renders the proof of \cite[Theorem 1.4]{HogadiChoudhury} incomplete.
+This note circumvents appeal to \cite{HogadiChoudhury} at the expense of some slight additional technical hypotheses which are satisfied in all cases where we will make use of them. \end{remintro}